ZacharyP-E/remotely-sensless/group-meetings/group_meeting_2.md

-Starting with Seoul as a case study, to provide a basis/ example on how to imporve your urban air quality.
+Starting with Seoul as a case study, to provide a basis/ example of how to improve your urban air quality.

-**Using lessons Learnt in Seoul to inform urban planning policy in Leicester, with regards to pollution mitigation measures. **
+**Using lessons Learnt in Seoul to inform urban planning policy in Leicester, with regard to pollution mitigation measures. **

-## Possible other city:
+## Possible another city:

 - **Leicester, UK**
-  - Blames its poor air pollution to neighbouring cities of Manchester, Liverpool, and Leeds. [[Link]](https://www.leicestermercury.co.uk/news/leicester-news/council-claims-dirty-neighbouring-cities-1534393)
+  - Blames its poor air pollution on neighbouring cities of Manchester, Liverpool, and Leeds. [[Link]](https://www.leicestermercury.co.uk/news/leicester-news/council-claims-dirty-neighbouring-cities-1534393)
   - Would the implementation of PM mitigation urban forests benefit their poor air quality?